 6. Whole roasted hake, sole, or turbot

-When in San Sebastian do as the locals do, and make sure to have at least one leisurely lunch at a good fish restaurant.
+When in San Sebastian, do as the locals do and make sure to have at least one leisurely lunch at a good fish restaurant.
 You’ll want to order a whole fish, generally intended for two or more people, along with other raciones (shared plates) from the menu.
 Some of the most delicious fish to order are merluza (hake), lenguado (sole) and rodaballo (turbot).

 7. Idiazabal cheese

-One of Spain’s most distinct cheeses, this delicious sheep’s milk cheese is a must-try in San Sebastian.
-Historically, this cheese was kept in the dwellings of the local farmers to cure, and would smoke slowly as a result of the family fire.
+One of Spain’s most distinct dairy products, this delicious sheep’s milk cheese is a must-try in San Sebastian.
+Historically, Idiazabal cheese was kept in local farmers’ dwellings to cure, and would smoke slowly as a result of the family fire.

-These seven typical foods in San Sebastian are just a start—but if you can enjoy a good version of each you’ll be well on your way to becoming a San Sebastian food expert!
+These seven typical foods in San Sebastian are just a start.
+But if you can enjoy a good version of each, you’ll be well on your way to becoming a San Sebastian food expert!
 What’s your favorite food from San Sebastian?

 Want to learn even more secrets of Spanish and Basque cuisine?
 Check out our lineup of online food and wine experiences and bring Spain into your kitchen!